ehpor/hcipy/README.md

 # Contributions

-If you have something to add, or want something added to HCIPY, please let us know We actively support external contributions to HCIPy, whether small or large.
+If you have something to add, or want something added to HCIPy, please let us know We actively support external contributions to HCIPy, whether small or large.
 We are working in a [feature branching workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow).